kritgrover/tsp-framework/README.md

 3. **Approximation Quality vs. Circuit Depth**: As with any QAOA implementation, the quality of the solution depends on the number of layers, p.
 A larger p allows the algorithm to explore the solution space more thoroughly and can lead to better approximation ratios.
 However, this comes at the cost of a deeper quantum circuit, more parameters for the classical optimizer to handle, and longer simulation times.

-### Key Takeaways

-The results show a clear trade-off between optimality, performance, and solution quality:

-- **Brute Force**: Guarantees optimality but is not scalable
-- **Simulated Annealing**: Emerges as a highly effective method, achieving an excellent balance by consistently finding near-optimal solutions with minimal computational cost
-- **MST**: Despite being the fastest algorithm tested, it is inherently bounded by its theoretical 2-approximation limit, which constrains its solution quality
-- **QAOA**: Produced significantly suboptimal tours for the largest instances it could solve, consistent with reports that highlight the difficulty in tuning QUBO-based approaches to reliably find high-quality solutions

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Areas for contribution include: